Clivityy2/RoomDatabaseTest/README.md

 V1: Write data functionality added; users are now able to write data to the room database and store their data locally.

-V2: Read and Display Data functionality added; users are now able to read data and it will be displayed on the UI
+V2: Read and Display Data functionality added; users are now able to read data and it will be displayed on the UI.

+V3: Delete all data functionality added; users can now delete all of their data.